7 min read · Modes explainer · Last updated 14 May 2026

 By default Claude responds quickly.
 Extended Thinking tells it: spend more time on this before answering.

-You toggle Extended Thinking when the problem has many constraints, many steps, or many possible answers and you want the considered version.
+You toggle Extended Thinking when the problem has three or more hard constraints, multiple steps, or more than one plausible answer.
+You want the considered version, not the fast one.

 Three good Extended Thinking prompts